-Matthew Wagner, MD Pediatric Orthopedic Surgery, Fractures, Adolescent Sports & Deformity Correction
+Matthew Wagner, MD Pediatric and Young Adult Orthopedic Surgery: Fractures, Sports Injuries, and Deformity Correction

 Dr. Wagner is a board-certified Orthopedic Surgeon fellowship trained in Pediatric and Adolescent Orthopedic Surgery.
 His career in medicine began with his participation in his hometown (Dix Hills) volunteer Fire Department and Ambulance Squad.
 He attended Bucknell University where he received a bachelor’s degree in Cell Biology and Biochemistry in 1997.
 He subsequently earned a master’s degree in Biology in 1999, Doctor of Medicine in 2003, and completed residency training in Orthopedic Surgery in 2008 at SUNY Stony Brook (now the Renaissance School of Medicine at Stony Brook).
 Dr. Wagner finished fellowship in Pediatric Orthopedic Surgery at the Arnold Palmer Children’s Hospital in Orlando, Florida the following year.